arangodb/docs/site/content/http/documents/document-working-with-documents.md

         such a document and no precondition is violated.
         The value of the `_key` attribute as well as attributes used as sharding keys may not be changed.
-        If the *If-Match* header is specified and the revision of the document in the database is unequal to the given revision, the precondition is violated.
+        If the `If-Match` header is specified and the revision of the document in the database is unequal to the given revision, the precondition is violated.
-        If *If-Match* is not given and *ignoreRevs* is *false* and there is a *_rev* attribute in the body and its value does not match the revision of the document in the database, the precondition is violated.
+        If `If-Match` is not given and `ignoreRevs` is `false` and there is a `_rev` attribute in the body and its value does not match the revision of the document in the database, the precondition is violated.
         If a precondition is violated, an *HTTP 412* is returned.
-        If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on *waitForSync*, see below), the *Etag* header field contains the new revision of the document and the *Location* header contains a complete URL under which the document can be queried.
+        If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on `waitForSync`, see below), the `Etag` header field contains the new revision of the document and the `Location` header contains a complete URL under which the document can be queried.
         Cluster only: The replace documents _may_ contain values for the collection's pre-defined shard keys.
 Values for the shard keys are treated as hints to improve performance.
 Should the shard keys values be incorrect ArangoDB may answer with a *not found* error.
-        Optionally, the query parameter *waitForSync* can be used to force synchronization of the document replacement operation to disk even in case that the *waitForSync* flag had been disabled for the entire collection.
+        Optionally, the query parameter `waitForSync` can be used to force synchronization of the document replacement operation to disk even in case that the `waitForSync` flag had been disabled for the entire collection.
-        Thus, the *waitForSync* query parameter can be used to force synchronization of just specific operations.
-To use this, set the *waitForSync* parameter to *true*.
-If the *waitForSync* parameter is not specified or set to *false*, then the collection's default *waitForSync* behavior is applied.
-The *waitForSync* query parameter cannot be used to disable synchronization for collections that have a default *waitForSync* value of *true*.
+        Thus, the `waitForSync` query parameter can be used to force synchronization of just specific operations.
+To use this, set the `waitForSync` parameter to `true`.
+If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.
+The `waitForSync` query parameter cannot be used to disable synchronization for collections that have a default `waitForSync` value of `true`.
-        If *silent* is not set to *true*, the body of the response contains a JSON object with the information about the identifier and the revision.
-The attribute *_id* contains the known *document-id* of the updated document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the new document revision.
+        If `silent` is not set to `true`, the body of the response contains a JSON object with the information about the identifier and the revision.
+The attribute `_id` contains the known *document ID* of the updated document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the new document revision.
-        If the query parameter *returnOld* is *true*, then the complete previous revision of the document is returned under the *old* attribute in the result.
+        If the query parameter `returnOld` is `true`, then the complete previous revision of the document is returned under the `old` attribute in the result.
-        If the query parameter *returnNew* is *true*, then the complete new document is returned under the *new* attribute in the result.
+        If the query parameter `returnNew` is `true`, then the complete new document is returned under the `new` attribute in the result.
         If the document does not exist, then a *HTTP 404* is returned and the body of the response contains an error document.
       operationId: replaceDocument